-The Family Support Through Teaching English Program was established to provide asylum seeker family groups with personalised in-home assistance in the use of everyday English.
+The Friendship through teaching English program was established to provide asylum seeker family groups with personalised in-home assistance in the use of everyday English.
 It also aims to provide friendship and support to help them settle into their local Australian community.

 How does it work?